You call it a “status meeting.” Your team hears “come prepared to defend your work.”

 When This Breaks Down

-The support meeting framing can break down in a few ways:
+The support meeting framing can break down in a few ways.

-If teams stop being honest: If they learn that surfacing problems gets them blamed rather than helped, they’ll stop surfacing them.
+If teams learn that raising problems gets them blamed rather than helped, they stop being honest.
 Then you’re back to discovery through dysfunction.
+It requires a foundation of trust.
+Teams must believe that raising problems leads to help, not blame.
+Without that, the language becomes manipulation.

 Conclusion